aravindsanta/aravindsanta/README.md

 - 👋 Hi, I’m @aravindsanta
-- 👀 I am a proud dad to a wonderful daughter and a husband to my beautiful wife.
+- 👀 I am a software Engineer based in Ottawa, Ontario, Canada
 - I am in my mid 30's and pivoted from clinical research to software industry to develop applications, softwares for enterprises.
 - I have started a software company called "Temagami Software Inc." to focus primarily on software in education,[www.temagamisoftware.ca](https://temagamisoftware.ca/)
 - I found my calling with mobile apps using flutter and swift.